Zainab1317/FASDH25-portfolio2/README.md

 We created an interactive HTML file (regex_map.html) for the map, allowing anyone to explore it in a web browser.
 We also generated a static image (regex_map.png) for easy reference.

-### Verifying outputs:

-We ensured that every location in our dataset was represented on the map.
-We verified that the sizes of the markers corresponded to the frequency with which each place was mentioned.
-We played the animation to confirm that the month-to-month changes appeared accurate.
-If any locations were missing from the map, we checked for missing coordinates in the gazetteer and added them as necessary.

 ## 4B) Mapping NER-Extracted Place Names: